byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** boo
 **\<serhack>** hi
 **\<rehrar>** 2.
 Community highlights
-**\<rehrar>** For a great weekly summary, please read the ByteRub Observer: http://monero-observer.com/
+**\<rehrar>** For a great weekly summary, please read the ByteRub Observer: http://byterub-observer.com/
 **\<rehrar>** btw, he opened up a FFS to get compensated for his great work, and we should push to get it moved to Funding Required
-**\<rehrar>** I can't link to it because the getmonero forum is down.
+**\<rehrar>** I can't link to it because the getbyterub forum is down.
 I have nothing to do with the forum, so unfortunately I can't do anything about it. :/
-**\<rehrar>** Ledger has been making integration progress:  https://www.reddit.com/r/ByteRub/comments/72rh39/ledger_hardware_wallet_monero_integration_some/
+**\<rehrar>** Ledger has been making integration progress:  https://www.reddit.com/r/ByteRub/comments/72rh39/ledger_hardware_wallet_byterub_integration_some/
-**\<rehrar>** ByteRub was featured on the IBTimes  http://www.ibtimes.com/monero-rises-dark-web-why-cryptocurrency-users-want-more-privacy-2584390
+**\<rehrar>** ByteRub was featured on the IBTimes  http://www.ibtimes.com/byterub-rises-dark-web-why-cryptocurrency-users-want-more-privacy-2584390
 **\<rehrar>** The Monerujo android wallet made it to the Google Play Store:  https://play.google.com/store/apps/details?id=com.m2049r.xmrwallet
 **\<rehrar>** CoinHive took the world by storm.
 CoinHive is an in-browser  JavaScript miner that was deployed on ThePirateBay and Showtime, among  other sites https://coinhive.com/blog/status-report
-**\<rehrar>** Mike posted the latest episode of the ByteRub Monitor featuring John  Tromp on Cuckoo Cycle and John McAfee on ByteRub  https://moneromonitor.com/episodes/2017-09-26-Episode-014.html
+**\<rehrar>** Mike posted the latest episode of the ByteRub Monitor featuring John  Tromp on Cuckoo Cycle and John McAfee on ByteRub  https://byterubmonitor.com/episodes/2017-09-26-Episode-014.html
 **\<rehrar>** Does anyone else have a highlight to share?
 **\<vP11>** i'd like to say a few words on a project that i've been working
 **\<rehrar>** g'head